-7.7 Important Information for Wood Burning
+6.7.
+Important Information for Wood Burning

-With a full load of wood and burning near nominal output the stove will need to be refuelled approximately every 1-1.5 hours.
+With a full load of wood and burning near nominal output the stove will need to be refuelled approximately every hour or so.
 One or two large logs will burn longer than a number of smaller ones.
 Wood can usually be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the baffle or the glass panel.
 Do not stack logs above the level of the tertiary air inlet profiling in the rear ceramic firebox liners at the back of the stove.